top of page

 With a background spanning orchestral music, rock, country, and folk, Aryeh brings a versatile skill set to every project—offering support in everything from songwriting to full-scale orchestral recording.

-While not a mix engineer myself, I work closely with a team of mix engineers to bring your vision to life.
+I work closely with a team of mix engineers to bring your vision to life.

 wh icon white transparent.png